MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/jobs.md

         needs: [job1, job2]
     ```

-See [job output](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjobs_idoutputs) in the docs for how to persist.
+See [job output](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjobs_idoutputs) in the docs for how to persist or [upload and download artifications](https://docs.github.com/en/actions/guides/storing-workflow-data-as-artifacts#passing-data-between-jobs-in-a-workflow).
 If you don't do this, then a `build` directory from one job can't be used by the other job.

 Using job output in a dependent job: